 There is a clip attached to the cased tape measure and it can be attached to your tool belt or pocket if you wish.
 There are two main types of materials used for clipping, steel, and nylon.
 It is possible to remove the belt clip or you can buy a clip-less belt if you aren’t a fan of the clip or holder on the belt.

-The tape is able to be locked into place when extended and maintain a fixed point when extended.
+The tape is able to be locked into place when extended and maintains a fixed point when extended.
 In tight spaces or when working alone, the tape is protected from getting bent or damaged by using this device when taking measurements.

 A press of the blade will allow you to shorten or fully retract the blade to the desired length, ensuring that the tap is secure once pressed